Ab initio modeling of TWIP and TRIP effects in $\beta$-Ti alloys: Methods

 In total, four transformation models based on the overview in the introduction are considered in the present work: two for the TRIP deformation ($\beta\leftrightarrow\alpha$ and $\beta\leftrightarrow\omega$) and two for twinning.
 Due to the structural similarity between the $\alpha$ and $\alpha'$ phases, both are simulated using hcp structures, and no distinction between them is made in the present work.

 The $\beta\leftrightarrow\alpha$ transformation is based on the Burger's orientation relationship $(110)_{\text{bcc}}\|(0001)_{\text{hcp}}$, which has been detailed in Ref.~\cite{Abdoshahi2022-lg}.
-Thereby, the configurational space is described with two independent parameters: shuffling of the atoms, $\delta_s$, and volume change, $\delta_V$.
+Thereby, the configurational space is described with two independent parameters: shuffling of the atoms, $\delta_s$, and volume change/cell shape, $\delta_V$.
 These are chosen so that $\delta_s=0, \delta_V=0$ represents an ideal bcc phase, while $\delta_s=1, \delta_V=1$ corresponds to the hcp phase.
+The cells in between, e.g. for $0<\delta V<1$, are constructed by linearly interpolating the lattice parameters between those of the bcc and hcp structures, thereby simultaneously changing cell shape and volume.
 This description is achieved by using a 4-atomic unit cell shown in Fig.~\ref{fig:TRIP}a.

-A 6-atomic unit cell shown in Fig.~\ref{fig:TRIP}b, composed of three $(112)$ bcc planes, allows to define the $\beta\leftrightarrow\omega$ structural connection: in-plane shuffling of two planes is described by $\delta_s$, while the volume expansion is controlled by $\delta_V$.
+A 6-atomic unit cell shown in Fig.~\ref{fig:TRIP}b, composed of three $(112)$ bcc planes, allows to define the $\beta\leftrightarrow\omega$ structural connection: in-plane shuffling of two planes is described by $\delta_s$, while the volume expansion and cell shape changes are\del{is} controlled by $\delta_V$.
+Note that the cell shape and volume are coupled in the present treatment and both are uniquely defined by linearly interpolating the lattice parameters between those of the bcc and the $\omega$ phases.

 For the $\{332\}/\langle113\rangle$ twinning, the direct $\beta\leftrightarrow\beta_T$ transformation was implemented according to Ref.~\cite{Kwasniak2022-xv}.
 Specifically, a 22-atomic unit cell with lattice vectors $\vec a=a_\beta/2[\bar3\bar11]_\beta$, $\vec b=a_\beta[0\bar11]_\beta$ and $\vec c=a_\beta[2\bar33]_\beta$ ($a_\beta$ is the bcc lattice parameter) was constructed; in this setting, the twinning $(2\bar33)$ planes are perpendicular to the $\vec c$ direction.
 All atoms are then shifted by $\zeta\vec u$, where $\zeta$ is the transformation coordinate ($\zeta=0$ corresponds to $\beta$, $\zeta=1$ to $\beta_T$).
 The displacement vector $\vec u$ is given by: